How to Store Seasonal Tires and Wheels

 The Right Tires for Any Weather

-Your local Les Schwab is ready to help with your seasonal changeovers.
+Your local Les Schwab is ready to help with your seasonal changeovers, including adding your winter tires to a separate set of wheels.
+It’s a smart move that will save you time and help you avoid changeover fees.
 Be sure to schedule your appointment to avoid the winter and springtime rush.
 Or just stop by.
-We’ll get you in and out, and help keep you safe whatever the driving conditions.
+We’ll help you get the most from your seasonal tires.

 Need Help Storing Your Seasonal Tires and Wheels?